 Gary Donald (MM 2014) *WINNER* of three orchestral job openings: Percussionist with the West Michigan Symphony, Principal Percussionist of the Jackson (MI) Symphony, and Percussionist with the Ann Arbor Symphony - 2013.

-Julian Bridges (BM) - *WINNER* of the 2012 Atlanta Symphony Modern Snare Drum Competition (Division II) also accepted for a semester of study abroad at the Paris Conservatory.
+Julian Bridges (BM) - *WINNER* of the 2012 Atlanta Symphony Modern Snare Drum Competition (Division II) also completed a semester of study abroad at the Paris Conservatory.

-Scott Verdiun (BM 2011) was named Section Percussionist with the Fort Wayne Philharmonic - March 2012
+Scott Verdiun (BM 2011) named Section Percussionist with the Fort Wayne Philharmonic - March 2012

-Sam Livingston (BM 2011) was named Coordinator of Education for the Carnegie Hall Weill Music Institute.
+Sam Livingston (BM 2011) named Coordinator of Education for the Carnegie Hall Weill Music Institute.